BBC tax raids put India press freedom in spotlight

 Gaurav Bhatia, a BJP spokesman, said this week’s raids on the BBC offices were lawful and the timing had nothing to do with the documentary’s broadcast.

-“If you have been following the law of the country, if you have nothing to hide, why be afraid of an action that is according to the law,” he told reporters.
+“If you have been following the law of the country, if you have nothing to hide, why be afraid of an action that is according to the law,” he told reporters.—AFP

 Comments